trieb-work/strapi-provider-cloudflare-r2/README.md

 ]);
 ```

+### `aws-sdk` configuration and `AWS_...` env variables
+As the Clouflare R2 spec follows the AWS S3 spec we make use of `aws-sdk` package to communicate with Cloudflare R2.
+Because of this dependency all `AWS_...` env variables used to configure the `aws-sdk` are still beeing pulled in by this dependency.
+If you do not want to configure any special functionality of the `aws-sdk` then make sure to delete all `AWS_...` env variables in you deployment.

 ## Bucket CORS Configuration

 Do not forget to configure your R2 Endpoint CORS settings as described here: https://developers.cloudflare.com/r2/buckets/cors/